 Take account of the other rooms that lead off the hallway when you’re deciding on a colour scheme.
 If you have views into lots or other rooms, try to keep hallway walls tonal so that the colour doesn’t jar.

-Warm, blush pink gives just a touch of oomph and makes a chic alternative to neutrals.
+Warm, blush, the best pink paints give just a touch of oomph and makes a chic alternative to neutrals.
 When it comes to furniture, soft pink complements most tones of wood and makes a great foil for gilt mirrors, picture frames, vibrant tapestries and artwork.

 What color is best for a small hallway?